Samsar4/Ethical-Hacking-Labs/README.md

 # Ethical Hacking Labs
 ![h](https://gist.githubusercontent.com/Samsar4/62886aac358c3d484a0ec17e8eb11266/raw/89f706846f97cd3e59880dbc03e4f1d5f8023783/header-ehl.jpg)

-This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins. **These tutorials accompany the materials of CEH v10 content.
+This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins.
+These tutorials accompany the materials of CEH v10 content.

+⌨️ The tutorials is very practical/hands-on and do not teach how network and system works or how to setup a virtual environment.
+But you don't need to be an expert to start learning ethical hacking. **Google is always your best friend.**

 💻 **Remember to practice in your own virtual environment.**

-⚠️ The tutorials is very practical/hands-on and do not teach how network and system works or how to setup a virtual environment.
-But you don't need to be an expert to start learning ethical hacking. **Google is always your best friend.**

 **Prerequisites**:
 * Virtual environment (Virtual Box, VMWare, Hyper-V etc).
 * Basic understanding of Linux and Windows.
-* Basic understanding of Active Directory Domain Services.
 * Basic understanding of Networking.

 # Index